shmulvad/Caching-Strategies-for-Image-Processing/README.md

 ###

 The tests of performance itself and plots of the results are defined in the different `.ipynb`-files in the `src`-directory.
-As the performance tests can take quite a long time to run (8+ hours), the results have been saved in JSON format to the `src/results/`-folder.
+As the performance tests can take quite a long time to run (8+ hours on a modern computer), the results have been saved in JSON format to the `src/results/`-folder.

 When viewing the Notebooks, you can either simply glance over the already plotted results, load in the generated JSON and play with the data or, if you wish to generate the results anew, change the following line which is in the top of all the Notebooks: